Jesul1/MarioTimer/readme.md

 icon for app
 fade in/out animation when changing game

-change background when changing game
+change color scheme based on game display time in hh:mm:ss.ms format